toggledbits/Reactor-docs/docs/Service-Definition.md

 The boolean (1=true, 0=false) state of each group in the ReactorSensor is stored in a variable called `GroupState_<groupid>`.
 The service ID for these variables is `urn:toggledbits-com:serviceId:ReactorGroup`.
 These variables are changed whenever the group state changes.

 ### TripCount

-TripCount increments on a ReactorSensor each time it trips.
+`TripCount` increments on a ReactorSensor each time it trips.
 It may be handy for graphing or other analysis of how often conditions are met.
 It can be reset by writing 0 to it directly, or by using the ResetRuntime action.

 ### Runtime

-Runtime accrues the total time (in seconds) that a ReactorSensor has been tripped, which may be handy for graphing or other analysis.
+`Runtime` accrues the total time (in seconds) that a ReactorSensor has been tripped, which may be handy for graphing or other analysis.
 It can be reset by writing 0 to it directly, or by using the ResetRuntime action.

 ### RuntimeSince

-The RuntimeSince state variable contains a timestamp at which TripCount and Runtime were last reset by the ResetRuntime action.
+The `RuntimeSince` state variable contains a timestamp at which TripCount and Runtime were last reset by the ResetRuntime action.

 ### LastReset

-Luup maintains a "LastTrip" state variable (in service urn:micasaverde-com:serviceId:SecuritySensor1) that keeps the (Unix) timestamp of the last trip event, but there is no corresponding variable in that service for the time of the last reset.
-ReactorSensors therefore create this variable (in their own service, not Luup's) for this purpose, should you need it.
+Luup maintains a `LastTrip` state variable (in service `urn:micasaverde-com:serviceId:SecuritySensor1`) that keeps the (Unix) timestamp of the last trip event, but there is no corresponding variable in that service for the time of the last reset.
+ReactorSensors therefore create this `LastReset` variable (in their own service, not Luup's) for this purpose, should you need it.

 ### MaxUpdateRate/MaxChangeRate

-"MaxUpdateRate" and "MaxChangeRate" control the pace of updates a ReactorSensor is allowed to set.
-The "MaxUpdateRate" is the maximum number of updates (per minute) that the sensor will perform (an update is a re-evaluation of conditions in response to device state changes in those conditions), and defaults to 30.
-The "MaxChangeRate" is the maximum number of tripped-state changes the sensor is allowed per minute (default: 5).
+`MaxUpdateRate` and `MaxChangeRate` control the pace of updates a ReactorSensor is allowed to set.
+The `MaxUpdateRate` is the maximum number of updates (per minute) that the sensor will perform (an update is a re-evaluation of conditions in response to device state changes in those conditions), and defaults to 30.
+The `MaxChangeRate` is the maximum number of tripped-state changes the sensor is allowed per minute (default: 5).
 If the sensor exceeds either of these two parameters, it self-throttles and stops updating for a brief period.
 This is meant to prevent a defective or misbehaving device from driving Reactor crazy, and subsequently Reactor driving the system crazy (high CPU utilization, reduced UI and event performance, crashes, etc.).
 It also is effective at preventing loops in your logic from taking your system down (i.e. you make a ReactorSensor A that is conditioned on a ReactorSensor B tripping, and you then condition B on A tripping as well--you've created a loop that would cause the two sensors to just trip and untrip each other at machine speed).

 ### Retrigger

-The "Retrigger" state variable (default: 0) tells a ReactorSensor whether it should signal Tripped every time the evaluation of a condition group is true, or only the first time the evaluation becomes true.
+The `Retrigger` state variable (default: 0) tells a ReactorSensor whether it should signal Tripped every time the evaluation of a condition group is true, or only the first time the evaluation becomes true.
 Because Reactor is generally edge-driven for devices (it responds to device changes immediately), the default value of 0 is usually the correct choice and this value usually should not be changed.
 When changed, it will, for example, cause a scene triggered by the ReactorSensor to run multiple times, and this may not be (usually is not) desirable, and could have serious performance consequences if not approached carefully.
 Please contact the author for consultation before setting this value to anything other than the default 0.